zyzshishui/slime/README.md

 slime has powered several novel research projects and production systems.
 Here are some notable examples:

+### 📈RLVE: Scaling LM RL with Adaptive Verifiable Environments

+[**RLVE**](https://github.com/Zhiyuan-Zeng/RLVE) introduces an approach using verifiable environments that procedurally generate problems and provide algorithmically verifiable rewards, to scale up RL for language models (LMs).
+With joint training across 400 verifiable environments, RLVE enables each environment to dynamically adapt its problem difficulty distribution to the policy model's capabilities as training progresses.

 ### ⚡ TritonForge: Agentic RL Training Framework for Kernel Generation

 [**TritonForge**](https://github.com/RLsys-Foundation/TritonForge) leverages slime's SFT & RL capabilities to train LLMs that automatically generate optimized GPU kernels.
 By using a two-stage training approach—supervised fine-tuning followed by reinforcement learning with multi-turn compilation feedback—TritonForge achieves remarkable results in converting PyTorch operations into high-performance Triton kernels.